SimonMoynihan33/fur-ever-mates-adoption/README.md

 ### Fixed Bugs

+#### Landing Page

+**Hero image**
+The Hero image of the landing page was not tall enough on larger screens and cut out majority of the image.

+*To fix this:*
+- I added a media query for 2400px and up so the height of the image fit much better

+**Introduction Image**

+The image was too large for the perameters I had set.
+Cutting and resizing the image solved this issue.

+**Testimonials**

+On screens larger than 1400px, the testimonials section became too large for the content beneath it.
+This was due to the *100vh* height i set to this section.
+Removing this solved the issue.

+Testimonial images were at their full size when only needing to be 100x100.
+This issue was solved by resizing images.

+#### Mates page

+On the mates page, my images were not cropped or condensed to the correct size.
+This was causing bad performance on mobile screens when brought to the lighthouse.

+When I condensed the image, this caused the cards to go off center and leave a large column to the right of the images on larger screens and off centered images on smaller.

+**To fix this**
+- First, I condensed each image to be the same height and width, this solved the issue of my images being too large and negatively effecting my performance of this page.
+- I then removed *translateX()* code I previously used, which was moving images off center.
+- Finally, I added media queries to multiple screen sizes (768px and up, 992px and up, and 2400px and up).
+I added the media query of 2400px and up to solve the issues with large desktop screens.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: